autribaghkhanian/image-placeholder-api/README.md

 2. Start application
     - `npm start`
 3. Navigate to `http://localhost:3000/api/images/[:name]/[:width]/[:height]`
-    - You can omit the height parameter if you want a square iamge
+    - You can omit the height parameter if you want a square image

-You should now see the iamge on the browser, as well as have a thumbnail image generate in the `src/assets/thumbs`
+You should now see the image on the browser, as well as have a thumbnail generated in the `src/assets/thumbs`

+## How to test

+## How to lint